addiscent/php-server-mon-sys/README.md

         Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running Docker container.
 The prompt is not on a terminal, so screen functionality is limited, but usually useful enough for troubleshooting, by exploration of the operating container.

 ## Uninstallation Of _Php-Server-Mon-Sys_
-To completely remove the installed _Php-Server-Mon-Sys_ system, delete the _Php-Server-Mon-Sys_ home directory.
+To completely remove the installed _Php-Server-Mon-Sys_:

+  - Delete the _Php-Server-Mon-Sys_ home directory.
 Before doing so, you should remove the running Docker containers:

       $ docker-compose stop

       $ docker-compose rm

+  - After deleting the home directory, remove the unnecessary Docker images from the local Docker image repository:

+    - Discover the Docker images using the command:

+      $ docker images

+      Their names are _mysql_, _nginx_, and _nmcteam/php56_.
+Note their _IMAGE IDs_.

+    - One by one, remove the images from the Docker image repository using the command:

+      $ docker rmi IMAGE ID.

 If you inadvertently uninstall _Php-Server-Mon-Sys_ without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned Docker containers by using other Docker commands.
 See the Docker documentation for details; in a nutshell: